Right where I belong

 She eventually focused her efforts in competitive snowboarding, and became the first Canadian woman to compete in an Olympic Winter Games in the parallel slalom event.
 However, she recognizes that not everyone is driven to make the Olympics after being taunted, or to even stay in sport as a result of bullying.
 After all, her own love for sport has always been rooted in the joy that she’s had in participating, amongst a handful of other reasons.

 “Sport is supposed to be for everyone.
 We see it with the Paralympic movement, the Special Olympic movement.
 So that everyone can get involved in it, so that everyone can enjoy benefits of it.
 The physical aspects, feeling a part of the team, learning the value of hard work, learning all the different things.
 If someone is making sport miserable for people and they quit, it kills the whole point of having sport.”

-As someone who has endured name-calling, kicking, and equipment being thrown at her as acceptable coaching methods, Alexa hopes the landscape is different for her peers in sport.
+As someone who has endured name-calling, kicking, and equipment being thrown at her as acceptable coaching methods, Alexa hopes the landscape is different for her current peers in sport.
 It’s true – people have become champions through these tactics – however, she believes there are more effective ways in inspiring excellence in one’s respective sport.
 Her belief has since then sparked an interest in performance psychology.

 “You don’t help someone be stronger by beating them down.
 You help them by supporting them in finding their strengths,” she says.

 Currently retired from competing, Alexa continues to actively give back to the world of sport through her positions with the Canadian Olympic Committee, KidSport Richmond, and viaSport.
 As a parent, she is starting to involve her own children in sport so they can witness the power of sport for themselves.
 That’s why she’s choosing to stand together with the rest of British Columbia and #ERASEbullying in sport.